 Forty-seven percent of part-time workers would like a full-time job:

 The term “underemployed” refers to this 47 percent of the population.
 Men, young people, the less educated, lower income, and non-whites are more likely to be underemployed:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.